 The Occupational Therapy Assistant (OTA) Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD 20814-3425, phone: 1-301-652-2682, www.aota.org.
 Additionally, the OTA Program is approved by the Illinois Department of Financial & Professional Regulations (IDFPR).
 Upon successful completion of all academic and fieldwork requirements, students receive an Associate in Applied Science (AAS) Degree.
-Graduates of the program will be able to sit for the national certification examination for the occupational Therapy (NBCOT).
+Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-Over the past three years, SSC's pass rate for first time takers of the certification examination is 90%.
+Over the past three years, SSC's pass rate for first time takers of the certification examination is 82%.

 Prior to enrolling in the Occupational Therapy Assistant program, students are advised to review the applicable licensure /certification procedures and requirements and state laws of the profession to ensure that they are eligible to receive a license /certification following completion of the Occupational Therapy Assistant program at South Suburban College.
 Eligibility for licensure may be limited by the results of a criminal background investigation.
 Individuals who have been charged with or convicted of a felony and/or have had any other professional license revoked or suspended or has been found by any court to have committed malpractice, negligence or recklessness is advised to seek an EARLY DETERMINATION REVIEW from NBCOT to determine their eligibility to sit for the national certification examination.
-NOTE: Criminal background checks are required for all admitted students.
+NOTE: Criminal background checks are required for all admitted students for fieldwork.

-Admission Process
+Admission Process Placement